 Some alternatives had been lined up and the change of route eased us into some interesting situations.
 Firstly in ‘confessions’ harbour ( see a previous post) we moored amongst a flotilla of happy sailors with whom we chatted before their inevitable cocktail briefing session.
 A pair of grown up but not grown out hippies who were moored next to us regaled us with stories of their Channel Island life, a family of Finns chatted while we waited for dinner and an adventurous Auzzie-Swedish couple pulled up chairs so we could pool a bounty of gathered experiences.
 Add to this mix an older couple who we bump into annually as they return to honour Baba Yannis who generously helped them after their little yacht was shipwrecked in a storm some years back.

-Suddenly at nearly midnight a pachurchir of beautiful Greek girls whispered up the stairway and stood at our host’s elbow.
+Suddenly at nearly midnight a pair of beautiful Greek girls whispered up the stairway and stood at our host’s elbow.
 They moved around our table ( at this hour our motley selection were pretty much the last customers) demanding to see receipts.
 This was for food and beverages some of which were not yet consumed.

 We in turn requested proof of identity and an explanation.
 Oh the charm of a well rehearsed tax inspector!